Breaking News | 3 die as mob attack Customs checkpoint, operational base in Kwara

 The PRO said: “On January.
-8, at about 8 pm, Sector 3 security operatives at Ilesha Baruba, while conducting stop and search at a checkpoint along with Saki – Ilesha Baruba axis, flagged down a Volkswagen Golf Vehicle
+8, at about 8pm, Sector 3 security operatives at Ilesha Baruba, while conducting stop and search at a checkpoint along Saki – Ilesha Baruba axis, flagged down a Volkswagen Golf Vehicle

 “The vehicle was red coloured with registration number BDG 453 BH.
 The driver refused to stop, hence the operatives pursued the vehicle and successfully apprehended it.
 During the pursuit, the driver abandoned the vehicle and fled the scene.